sentclose/sentc-docs/docs/guide/create-app.md

 ### Jwt keys

-With the jwt keys you can create a jwt which is valid for your app at the sentc api (with the sign key) or verify a jwt (with the verify key).
+With the jwt keys you can create a jwt which is valid for your app at the sentc api (with the sign key) or verify a jwt (with the verify-key).
 The jwt is structured the following:

 ````json lines